-The Bureau will initially target a subset of ME districts, that accounts for approximately 82% of all 2015 unintentional and undetermined drug overdose (UUDO) deaths, based on death data from the Centers for Disease Control and Prevention’s (CDC’s) WONDER database, with a plan to increase this scope over time.
+The Bureau initially targeted a subset of ME districts, and planned to increase the scope over time.
+The initial subset accounted for approximately 82 percent of all 2015 unintentional and undetermined drug overdose deaths based on data from the Centers for Disease Control and Prevention’s (CDC’s) WONDER database.

-The Bureau will utilize DC data for identifying – monthly – a list of decedents that meet the CDC’s case definition within the targeted subset of counties.
-This list will be used to generate specific requests to the participating ME districts to obtain associated, available ME reports (e.g. toxicology reports, autopsy reports, investigator reports, etc.).
-Bureau staff will abstract risk factor, toxicology, and other CDC-requested data elements from the DC and ME reports into the CDC’s National Violent Death Registry System (NVDRS) - State Unintentional Drug Overdose Reporting System (SUDORS) module.
+Available reports (e.g., toxicology, autopsy, investigator) are then requested monthly from the ME districts based on a list of decedents meeting the CDC’s case definition according to DC data.
+Bureau staff abstract risk factor, toxicology, and other CDC-requested data elements from the DC and ME reports into the CDC’s National Violent Death Registry System’s State Unintentional Drug Overdose Reporting System module.

-The Bureau will facilitate analysis of the fatal opioid-involved overdose surveillance data to compare the following characteristics of the decedents with the Florida-specific general population: i) Demographic Information: age, sex, race/ethnicity, area of residence, place of death; ii) Co-Morbidities: drug dependency, chronic pain conditions, mental health disorders; iii) Personal Characteristics: prior rehabilitation treatment, previous overdose, prescription history.
-The Bureau will also analyze the other substances in the decedents’ system at time of death, and whether the opioid was prescription, non-prescription, and/or illicit.
-If possible, multivariate models will be created to quantify risk factors and account for interactions, and the Bureau can consider additional characteristics that are available.
-Semi-annual reports containing this information will be generated (first report developed by December 28, 2018).
+The Bureau facilitates analysis of the fatal opioid overdose surveillance data to compare the following characteristics of the decedents with the Florida general population: 1) Demographic Information: age, sex, race and ethnicity, area of residence, and place of death; 2) Co-Morbidities: drug dependency, chronic pain conditions, and mental health disorders; and 3) Personal Characteristics: prior rehabilitation treatment, previous overdose, and prescription history.
+The Bureau analyzes the other substances in the decedents’ system at time of death, and whether the opioid was prescription, non-prescription, and/or illicit.
+Semi-annual reports containing this information are made available.

-In addition, the Bureau seeks to assist its participating MEs, by providing them with access to supplemental grant funds (should they not have an adequate level of local funding), to 1) increase the frequency of comprehensive toxicology testing performed for all suspected opioid-involved overdose deaths, and / or 2) increase the frequency of specialized toxicology testing to identify specific fentanyl analogs and other specific synthetic opioids (when needed) in suspected opioid-involved overdose deaths.
-This will facilitate an increase in the completeness / fidelity of toxicology findings received from the participating ME districts.
-Should a given ME district have an adequate level of local funding for conducting comprehensive and specialized toxicology testing, the Department will accept concept proposals from the ME district for an alternative way to use the funding to enhance the timeliness and quality of ME investigations of suspected opioid-involved overdose deaths.
-All concept proposals will be submitted to the CDC for review and approval/denial.
+In addition, the Bureau assists participating MEs by providing them with access to supplemental grant funds should they not have adequate local funding.
+The funding helps to:1) Increase the frequency of comprehensive toxicology testing performed for all suspected opioid overdose deaths; and 2) Increase the frequency of specialized toxicology testing to identify specific fentanyl analogs and other synthetic opioids in suspected opioid overdose deaths.
+This facilitates more complete toxicology findings received from the participating ME districts.
+The Department accepts proposals from the ME districts for alternative uses of the funding to enhance the timeliness and quality of ME investigations of suspected opioid overdose deaths if they have adequate local funding for toxicology testing.

-Key Strategy: Adopt a comprehensive approach to surveillance data dissemination – to key stakeholders working to prevent or respond to opioid-involved overdoses – utilizing multiple tools and communication vehicles.
+Key Strategy: Comprehensively disseminate data to key stakeholders working to prevent or respond to opioid-involved overdoses by using multiple tools and communication vehicles.

-The Bureau will perform environment and stakeholder analyses to facilitate proper dissemination plan development, as well as develop the plan (inclusive of evaluation indicators) based on what is learned in the analyses.
-The Bureau will implement/execute the dissemination plan to share actionable insights from surveillance data findings and reports with key stakeholders.
+The Bureau performs environment and stakeholder analyses to properly develop its dissemination plan.
+The Bureau implements the dissemination plan to share actionable insights from surveillance data findings and reports with key stakeholders.